Johannes Bunzek: Early life and career

-War against the Soviet Union
+World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 Germany had launched Operation Barbarossa, the invasion of the Soviet Union on 22 June 1941.
 In late 1942, III.
 Gruppe was based at an airfield named Soldatskaja, located approximately halfway between Mozdok and Pyatigorsk on the Eastern Front.
 The Gruppe stayed at this airfield until 1 January 1943.
 During this period, the pilots occasionally also operated from airfields at Mozdok (15, 18, 19, 21, 22 and 23 October) and from Digora (5 to 17 November 1942), supporting Army Group A in the Battle of the Caucasus.
 On 1 April 1943, III.
 Gruppe was moved to the combat area of the Kuban bridgehead where it was based at an airfield at Taman.
 Operating from Taman until 2 July, III.
 Gruppe also flew missions from Kerch on 12 May, from Sarabuz and Saky on 14 May, Zürichtal, present-day Solote Pole, a village near the urban settlement Kirovske on 23 May, and Yevpatoria on 25/26 June.
 Here, Bunzek claimed his first aerial victory over a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter on 28 May.

+In preparation for Operation Citadel, III.
+Gruppe was relocated to the central sector of the eastern Front.
+The Gruppe first moved to Zaporizhzhia and then to Ugrim on 3 July.
+There, under the command of Luftflotte 4, they supported Army Group South fighting on the southern flank of the salient.
+On 5 July, the first day of the Battle of Kursk, Hauptmann Günther Rall replaced von Bonin as Gruppenkommandeur (group commander) of III.
+Gruppe.
+That day, Bunzek claimed two LaGG-3 fighters shot down.
+The next day, he was credited with another LaGG-3 and an Ilyushin Il-2 ground-attack aircraft shot down.
+For seven aerial victories claimed, Bunzek was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) on 14 July 1943.
+On 2 August, III.
+Gruppe moved to an airfield at Warwarowka, located south of Belgorod, where they stayed for three days.
+That day, Bunzek was awarded the Iron Cross 1st Class (Eisernes Kreuz erster Klasse).
+On 5 August, the Gruppe moved to an airfield at Kharkov-Rogan airfield, southeast of Kharkov.
+Flying from this airfield, Bunzek claimed three aerial victories, all LaGG-3s, until III.
+Gruppe was ordered to Kharkov-Waitschenko, southeast of Kharkov-Rogan, on 11 August.